Sethu (film): Plot

-However, Sethu, desperate and impulsive, kidnaps Abitha to an abandoned building and expresses his deep feelings.
-Understanding the depth of his love, Abitha finally accepts him.
+However, Sethu, desperate and impulsive, kidnaps Abitha to an abandoned building and expresses his deep feelings for her.
+Understanding the depth of his love, Abitha finally succumbs to his love and accepts him.
+His love finally succeeded, Sethu is overjoyed and ecstatic about his newfound love.

-Just when things seem to turn in Sethu’s favour, he is attacked by the brothel goons seeking revenge on him for trying to ruin their business.
-They brutally assault him and brutalised him without giving him a chance of fight back.Sethu is completely overpowered in the fight and is crippled.
-They then smash his head on a rock and throw him on a cliff leaving him in a bloody and gruesome condition.
-His family then admits him in a mental institution where his condition worsen.
-Believing he is beyond recovery, Sethu is sent to a remote mental asylum where he undergoes ayurvedic treatment.
+Just when things seem to turn in Sethu’s favour, he is suddenly attacked by the brothel goons who seek revenge on him for trying to ruin their business.
+They brutally assault him and take turns to beat him up.
+Sethu is completely overpowered in the fight and gets crippled to the ground.
+They then drag his body and smash his head with blunt force on a rock, bloodying his head.
+The severe impact causes a small region of his brain to lacerate and suffer critical damage to its insides.
+They then dump his body on the rock leaving him in a bloody and gruesome condition.

+Sethu is admitted into a mental institution where his condition is considered beyond recovery by the doctors.
+He is then sent to a remote mental asylum at Yerwardi where the traditional ayurvedic treatment might prove a chance to cure him.